ericsj/reminders/README.md

 ## Instructions

 The goal of this exercise is to create a demo calendar application using React.
-We strongly recommend create-react-app to make the bootstrapping of your application really easy.

-Please don't use a `calendar` library, we would like to see your own calendar logic.
+Please don't use a `calendar` library, we would like to see your own calendar logic, but you can feel free to use any date libraries.

 ### The Task